eyoab01/capstone-project-tesfaye/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partners from microverse for supporting me to develop this page.
+I would like to give my bigest appreciation and thanks to Cindy Shin the author of the original design of the page,and also my coding partners from microverse for supporting me while i am building this page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>